 Any discussion of alcoholism’s symptoms would be incomplete if it failed to mention to strain alcoholism puts on the sufferer’s professional and loving relationships.
 When you are addicted to alcohol, you are likely to neglect your personal and professional responsibilities.

 You may act violently towards your loved ones and you are also much more likely to suffer job loss.
 Children are particularly affected by trauma connected to a caregiver’s alcoholism.
 Many of these children go on to develop alcoholism themselves, often as a means of ‘drowning out’ traumatic memories linked to their parent’s alcoholism.

 Alcoholism negatively impacts social relationships.
-If you suffer from alcoholism, you are highly likely to neglect your job, your children, and your spouse.
+If you suffer from alcoholism, you are highly likely to neglect your career, with many being fired for drug or alcohol use.
+Family responsibilities can also be neglected including your children and your spouse.
 Loved ones often suffer a significant amount of trauma due to a spouse or parent’s alcoholism.
 This trauma often affects these people for the rest of their lives.